Laufire/laufire/Notes.rst

 Pending
 -------

+* Add a module for cryptography, especially to help with storing sensitive data on ecstore.
+Live hooks could be used to encrypt and decrypt the values.

+* Write tests.

 * Make the package publishable.

 * Bring the venv management too.
 It's not yet brought in due to it being costly and due to not many projects needing it.